Learn

 Hyaluronidase and Non-HA Fillers

-Hyaluronidase only works on hyaluronic acid fillers.
+Hyaluronidase only works on dermal fillers.
 If you have other types of fillers (calcium hydroxyapatite, poly-L lactic acid, or permanent fillers), hyaluronidase will not dissolve them.
 Important: Before getting non-HA filler, understand that reversal options are limited or nonexistent.
 This is one reason why HA fillers are popular: they are reversible.
 If you are considering non-HA fillers, discuss reversal options explicitly before treatment.
 Understand what your options would be if you were unhappy with results.

 The Safety Case for Reversibility